tweedegolf/embedded-workshop/lectures/mdbook/src/2_peripherals/0_summary.md

-# Peripherals
+# Peripherals and protocols

-- Relationship between core, busses, and peripherals
+## You'll be able to:
-- Properties of several protocols
+- Communicate with external devices, like displays and accelerometers
-- Why the Rust ownership model and peripherals are great together
+- Show accelerometer measurements on the display
-- How to write platform independent device drivers using `embedded-hal`
+- Write a platform-independent driver crate

 <img src="https://tweedegolf.nl/images/embedded-research.jpg" width="50%" />